knassen/personal-tech/README.md

     - I've got the Figlet pages up and working, with font examples.
-      I also added all the Figlet fonts I had and put them in a list, where you can see and example of the font, or download it.
+      I also added all the Figlet fonts I had and put them in a list, where you can see an example of the font, and/or download it.
     - I've got my Perl programs back up and have added several more to the list including the cklg SAS log checker.